celigo/integrator-extension/extension.md

   /*
    * The callback function expects takes in two arguments.
-   *	 err                Error object to convey a fatal error has occurred.
+   *	err - Error object to convey a fatal error has occurred.
+This will stop the whole export process.
    *
-   *	 responseData       Response data is a JSON object which is of the below format:
-   *                        { data: value, errors: [{code: 'error code', message: 'error message'}] }
-   *                        data: Needs to be set to the modified data.
-Its structure is similar
-   *                              to the data parameter that is sent to the preSavePage function.
-   *                        errors: Needs to be set to the modified errors.
-Its structure is similar
-   *                                to the data parameter that is sent to the preSavePage function.
+   *	responseData - Response data is a JSON object which is of the following format: { data: value, errors: [{code: 'error code', message: 'error message'}] }. 'data' needs to be set to the modified data.
+Its structure is similar to the data parameter that is sent to the preSavePage function. 'errors' needs to be set to the modified errors.
+Its structure is similar to the data parameter that is sent to the preSavePage function.
    *
    */

   return callback(err, responseData)